Table of Contents

 - Book a place to stay in advance in Barkot or Janki Chatti, especially in peak season.

-Overview and Significance
+Overview

 How to Reach Gangotri

-- Nearest Airport: Jolly Grant Airport, Dehradun (250 km).
+Nearest Airport: Jolly Grant, Dehradun (250 km)

-- Nearest Railway Station: Haridwar or Rishikesh.
+Nearest Railway Station: Haridwar or Rishikesh

 Nearby Places to Visit